nmaier/mkvtoolnix/README.Windows.txt

   for i in *.lib ; do mv $i $(basename $i .lib).a ; done for i in *.a ; do i586-mingw32msvc-ranlib $i ; done

-It's possible that bjam says that it couldn't update some targets.
-As long as this number is rather low this shouldn't be a problem.

 Check if $HOME/prog/mingw/lib contains the filesystem, system and regex libraries: